North Carolina Golf Destinations

 The Inner Banks of North Carolina, situated on Albemarle Sound about 75 miles west of the Outer Banks, is blessed by more than 3,000 miles of inland coastline and charming small villages like Edenton, Windsor and Plymouth.
 It was one of the first areas in North America to be settled by Europeans, who grew large crops of cotton, tobacco and peanuts.

-The 18-hole Emerald Golf Club in New Bern, North Carolina is a semi-private golf course that opened in 1988.
-Designed by Rees Jones, Emerald Golf Club measures 6924 yards from the longest tees and has a slope rating of 125 and a 74 USGA rating.
+The 18-hole Links at Mulberry Hill (formerly known as Chowan Golf & Country Club) in Edenton, North Carolina is a semi-private golf course that opened in 1962.
+Designed by Ellis Maples, The Links at Mulberry Hill measures 6483 yards from the longest tees and has a slope rating of 136 and a 71.